deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 Finally, other liquid staking tokens (LSTs), such as Lido's `stETH`, can be restaked on Eigenlayer and transformed into `eETH` using the `Liquifier` contract.
 In this case, the tokens are also restaked on Eigenlayer using a dedicated and predetermined strategy for each type of LST.
 The deposits are currently limited to `stETH` with a cap of 850'000 ETH.
 Since this represents less than 35% of EtherFi's TVL, this grants EtherFi a _Medium_ dependency on Lido.

+### Multichain support using LayerZero

+_Liquid Vaults_ support cross-chain messaging using LayerZero.
+It allows users to bridge vault shares to chains chosen by EtherFi.
+The current configuration requires 2 Distributed Validator Networks (DVNs) to confirm each message, the only accepted DVNs are Google Cloud and LayerZero Labs.
+One of those DVN could deny cross-chain messages by stopping the validation, and both DVNs together could collude to falsify user operations and lead to excessive minting or burning of shares.
+In any case, the team will be able to change the configuration or pause the contract.

 > Autonomy score: Medium

 ## Exit Window

+### Liquid Restaking (`eETH`)

 All contract upgrades are currently subject to a delay of 3 days.
 Day-to-day operations related to the EtherFi oracle, which include minting and burning `eETH` according to the data pushed onchain, are executed with a 10 minute delay once the consensus has been reached.

 The protocol can be paused by an [undeclared `EOA`](#security-council), preventing both deposits and withdrawals without delay.
 The protocol can be resumed by a multisig or the `EtherFiAdmin` contract.
 Pausing the protocol can be modular, with non-facing user functions remaining accessible.

+Users who wish to withdraw their funds need may need wait a variable amount of time as the withdrawal is subject to an exit queue.
+The exit queue is subject to the 14 days Eigenlayer unstaking delay as well as the Ethereum validator exit queue, which can be from several days to multiple weeks.
+This time can be reduced as new deposits can be matched with withdrawals.

 _Ether.fan_ fees can be changed without delay and with up to 65 `ETH` of fees per operation.

+### Liquid Vaults

+[Multisig #3](#security-council) can make any changes to the access control or operations of a liquid vault without delay.
+This could include enabling malicious strategies, pausing the contracts, or preventing withdrawals.

+Users with funds depositted in _Liquid Vaults_ suffer a withdrawal delay currently set to 3 days on most vaults.

 > Exit Window score: High

 ## Accessibility

-The official EtherFi frontends are [app.ether.fi](https://app.ether.fi/) for `eETH` and [ether.fan](https://ether.fan/) for _Ether.fans_.
+The official EtherFi frontends are [app.ether.fi](https://app.ether.fi/) for `eETH` and _Liquid Vaults_, and [ether.fan](https://ether.fan/) for _Ether.fans_.
 Neither frontends are open-source and no alternative frontends or self-hosting versions are available.

 > Accessibility score: High